gchiu/Healthy-eating/diet-handout.md

 **Fish Oils**
 Avoid fish oils - purity is unknown even it may be claimed to be free of mercury and plastic degradation compounds.
 And studies of up to 2-3 years duration have not confirmed heart benefits yet from consuming fish oils.

 Farmed Salmon is much higher in fat than wild Salmon, and has a higher proportion of pro-inflammatory Omega-6 vs the more healthy anti-inflammatory long chain marine Omega-3 oils.
+Farmed fish also contain plastic degradation products.

 NICE are no longer advising the consumption of oily fish for the secondary prevention of heart attacks.
 [1]